rrDumpTruck/Obsidian.Vault/Ideas.md

 Radigan is missing since bombings, having only occasionionally shown her self at other major political events very briefly.

-Recently She (Radigan) has been seen in the form of a dragon over a few local political events in Opportunity.

 Being the first to take form gives her a power over time by way of premonition and futuresight.